Bayan Algorithm: Detecting Communities in Networks Through Exact and Approximate Optimization of Modularity: Our contributions

-We propose the Bayan algorithm, a specialized CD method capable of providing a globally optimal partition for networks within a size limit.
-Bayan can alternatively be used to approximate maximum modularity within a factor.
-This algorithm is theoretically grounded by an Integer Programming (IP) formulation of the modularity maximization problem \cite{brandes2007modularity,agarwal_modularity-maximizing_2008,dinh_toward_2015} and relies on an exact branch-and-cut scheme for solving the NP-hard optimization problem to global optimality.
+Given the recommended directions \cite{peel2017ground,aref2023suboptimality}, we propose the Bayan algorithm, a specialized CD method capable of providing a globally optimal partition for small networks.

+Bayan can alternatively be used to approximate maximum modularity within a user specified factor at a reduced computation time.
+This algorithm is theoretically grounded by an IP formulation of the modularity maximization problem \cite{dinh_toward_2015} and relies on an exact branch-and-cut scheme for solving the NP-hard optimization problem to global optimality.

-Our proposed algorithm pushes the largest instances whose maximum-modularity partitions can be obtained exactly.
-Previous exact methods have been restricted to specific network sizes: Aloise et al. have used column generation to find optimal partitions in networks with up to 512 nodes and 819 edges \cite{aloise_column_2010} (within a 27-hour time limit).
-Dinh and Thai have used linear programming rounding to approximate optimal partitions for networks with 78-2742 edges while reporting that the exact modularity maximization for such networks is cost-prohibitive \cite{dinh_toward_2015}.
-Sobolevsky et al. have reported guaranteed optimal partitions for networks with up to 50 nodes \cite{sobolevsky_optimality_2017}.
-Aref et al.\ have used the Gurobi solver for the sparse IP formulation from \cite{dinh_toward_2015} and reported optimal partitions for networks with 13-2812 edges \cite{aref2023suboptimality}.
+We compare Bayan with 29 other CD algorithms.
+This also allows us to (1) find other accurate and suitable methods regardless of whether they use modularity or not and (2) assess the practical relevance of modularity as an objective function in comparison to a wide range of other proposed approaches for CD.

-Our results show that Bayan handles previously challenging instances of modularity maximization more efficiently.
-It also handles new instances with up to 4500 edges that cannot be optimized by any other existing methods (see the SI for more details).
+Our proposed algorithm pushes the largest instances whose maximum-modularity partitions can be obtained exactly on an ordinary computer.
+Bayan handles previously challenging instances of modularity maximization more efficiently.
+It also solves new instances that cannot be optimized by any other existing methods (see Tables S3--S5 in the SM for the detailed results).